-Delicious bangers and mash recipe, with sausage and sour cream mashed potatoes, in an easy onion and mustard gravy.
+Classic Bangers and Mash, with sour cream mashed potatoes and an easy onion and mustard gravy.
+A delicious and easy weeknight meal!

 It’s hard not to be amused by the name Bangers and Mash, isn’t it?
 And when you say it in your head, do you say it with a bad British accent?
 Or is it just me?
-When we were eating it last night, I wondered out loud where the name bangers came from.
-My daughter suggested Miley Cyrus.
-Yeah … no ;)
+For the uninitiated, Bangers and Mash is simply sausages with mashed potatoes, often served with a gravy.

-So I did a little research.
+Ever wonder where the name “Bangers” came from?
 Apparently during the war, sausages were made with more water to make up for the lack of other ingredients, and they had a tendency to explode when heated over too high a heat.
-Hence the term “bangers”, and a visual that frankly, amuses me even more!
+Hence the term “bangers”, and a visual that frankly, quite amuses me :)

-All three components of this dish can cook away at the same time, so it speeds up the process to about 30 minutes start to finish.
+All three components of this dish can cook away at the same time, so it speeds up the process to about 30 minutes total from start to finish.
 Ideal for a quick weeknight meal.

 I’ve included my method for cooking sausage in the instructions.
 It’s basically poaching them a bit until the water eventually evaporates and then they’re left to finish cooking and brown nicely in a dry-ish pan (the bit of oil sticks around after the water evaporates).
-Again, if you have another method for cooking sausage, just use that.
+Again, if you have another method for cooking sausage, freel free to use that.

 - Salt, for boiling water